Reshad Feild: Life and career

-In 1976, he was made a sheikh in the Mevlevi order by Suleiman Dede.
-This was a revolutionary move, as a Dede of the Mevlevi Order had never bestowed the title of a Sheikh before – Only a Chelebi Efendi, the head of the Mevlevi Order, could bestow such a title.
-In light of this, Feild's presence as a Mevlevi Sheikh would not have been acknowledged by the central governing of the Mevlevi Order, and could be best viewed as a transformatory off-shoot of the Order.
+In 1976, he was made a Sheikh in the Mevlevi order by Suleyman Dede, which was a revolutionary move, because a before Sufism was made illegal in Turkey in 1925, a shaikh of the Mevlevi Order would not usually appoint another sheikh.
+The role of shaikh was often hereditary or government-appointed, and sometimes overseen by the eldest male descendent of Rumi in Konya, the Makam Çelebi, the senior figure in the whole Mevlevi Order, who could decide to bestow such a title directly.
+In light of that, Feild's role as a Mevlevi Sheikh would likely not have been acknowledged traditionally in the Turkish culture and hierarchy of the Mevlevi Order, and could be best viewed as a transformatory off-shoot of the Order.

 After receiving the rank of Sheikh, Reshad Feild moved to Boulder, Colorado, where he started a small centre.
-In Boulder Reshad assisted in introducing the sema ceremony – which was declared a cultural world heritage activity by UNESCO in 2004 – to America and Europe, and made it available to women for the first time in recent history, as well as non-Muslim participants (i.e. students).
+In Boulder, Reshad assisted in introducing the sema ceremony – which was declared a cultural world heritage activity by UNESCO in 2004 – to America and Europe, and made it available to women for the first time in recent history, as well as to non-Muslim participants, such as students.

 Later, Feild taught on the essence of the universality of Sufi teachings, making them available to people of all religious and spiritual backgrounds.
 He published more than a dozen books, some of which have been translated into many languages.
-In his autobiographical novel The Last Barrier, he gave a fictionalised account of how he met Bulent Rauf.
+In his autobiographical novel, The Last Barrier, he gave a fictionalised account of how he met Bulent Rauf.

 He was the father of the actor JJ Feild.